MichaelYoungDataAnalytics/business-analytics-portfolio-project/05-two-way-data-table/05-two-way-data-table.md

-Day 5 of this Excel tutorial introduces two-way data tables
+Day 5 of this Excel tutorial introduces two-way data tables.

 * =IF function